 - Bake for about 60 minutes or until fork-tender.
 Baking time will vary depending on the size of the potatoes, so you may want to check for doneness after 45 minutes if they are on the smaller side.
 They might need to bake for 70-80 minutes if they are larger.

-- While the potatoes are baking, make the tofu sour cream and the prepare the bacon bits.
+- While the potatoes are baking, make the tofu sour cream and prepare the bacon bits.
 If you don't want to make the bacon bits, then you can also chop and roast in a pan some tempeh bacon until browned and crispy, about 10 minutes (stir often while roasting).

 - Once the potatoes are done, take them out of the oven and slice them in half.
 Use a spoon to carefully remove the middle part of the potatoes leaving a thin wall of potato all around.
 Try to keep their skin as intact as possible so they can better hold the filling later.